 Video – Wailea Beach Path

 Here’s a little video clip of the tour so you can feel like you’re there right along with me…

 Music: Summer by Bendsound.com

-I’ve been here before, but it’s always nice to take this in if you desire a little coastal fix.
-It’s a lovely mostly flat walk that really is perfect for anyone.
+I’ve been on this beautiful beach walk before, but it’s always nice to take this in if you desire a little coastal fix.
+It’s a lovely, mostly flat walk that really is perfect for anyone.

 Visit my other Maui posts HERE